fnogatz/magento2-matomo/README.md

 # Matomo Integration for Magento 2

 *Chessio_Matomo* is a [Matomo](https://matomo.org/) web analytics module for the [Magento 2](https://magento.com/) eCommerce platform.
 Matomo is an extensible free/libre analytics tool that can be self-hosted, giving you complete data ownership.
 Chessio_Matomo lets you integrate Matomo with your Magento 2 store front.

-It is a fork of [*Henhed_Piwik*](https://github.com/henkelund/magento2-henhed-piwik).
+This module is the successor of [*Henhed_Piwik*](https://packagist.org/packages/henhed/module-piwik) and thus continues with its semantic versioning, beginning with version `v2.1.0` .
+If you're using a Magento version prior to 2.2, you'll need to stick to the 1.x releases of the original Henhed_Piwik.
+For manual installation, check out the [Releases archive](https://github.com/fnogatz/magento2-matomo/releases).
+For installation using [Composer](https://getcomposer.org/), you can use the *tilde* or *caret* version constraint operators (e.g. `~1.3` or `^1.3.1`).

 ## Installation